When Leadership Fails: A Case Study in Collapse and Complicity

 For the Record

-Governance mechanisms were bypassed or manipulated—even when I flagged them, explicitly, in an attempt to protect them.
+Governance mechanisms were bypassed - even when I flagged the risks, explicitly, to protect them.

-Even in the midst of personal betrayal, I was still trying to uphold the principles the organisation claimed to be built on.
+Even amid personal betrayal, I was still trying to uphold the very principles the organisation claimed to stand for — principles I’d helped shape from the beginning.

 The board didn’t just allow this.
 It enabled it.